zdongyu613/GKB_Documentation/content/documentation/data/db_download.md

 ```
 ./bin/neo4j console
 ```
-2 Open the neo4j browser, by default the url should be http://localhost:7474/.
+2. Open the neo4j browser, by default the url should be http://localhost:7474/.
-3 Type in the following commands:
+3. Type in the following commands:
 ```
 USE systemCREATE DATABASE <name>;
 ```
-For more details about the CREATE DATABASE command, please refer to [neo4j documentation](https://neo4j.com/docs/cypher-manual/4.4/administration/databases/)
+For more details about the CREATE DATABASE command, please refer to [Neo4j documentation: Databases](https://neo4j.com/docs/cypher-manual/4.4/administration/databases/)
 Neo4j Desktop.
 In Neo4j Desktop, add the dump file to the File section for the DBMS.
 From the File section, open `...` the drop-down menu and select `Create new DBMS` from dump.
-For more details, please refer to [neo4j documentation](https://neo4j.com/docs/desktop-manual/current/operations/create-from-dump/)
+For more details, please refer to [Neo4j documentation: Creat from dump](https://neo4j.com/docs/desktop-manual/current/operations/create-from-dump/).

 #### Test Dump Database